KPKrol85/kp_code-portfolio/README.md

+# KP_Code — Professional Web Development Portfolio

 ![KP Code Logo](assets/LOGO-1200x630.png)

-# KP_Code — Professional Web Development Portfolio
+> A professional, long-term portfolio showcasing real-world web projects and SaaS-style web applications.

 **KP_Code** is a long-term, structured **professional portfolio project** focused on building **50 high-quality web projects** across multiple industries and modern technology stacks.

-This repository is a **monorepo** documenting real, production-ready work — from classic websites to modern **SaaS-style web applications** — built with clean architecture, scalability in mind, and strong attention to UI/UX and code quality.
+This repository is a **monorepo** documenting real, production-ready work — including both professional websites and **SaaS-style web applications** — built with clean architecture, scalability in mind, and strong attention to UI/UX and code quality.

 The goal of this portfolio is not quantity, but **depth, consistency, and professional growth**.